MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-211.md

 # Customer - Payment Receipt (report)

-The *Customer - Payment Receipt* report shows a payment receipt for each customer ledger entry of type **Payment**.
+The **Customer - Payment Receipt** report shows a payment receipt for each customer ledger entry of type **Payment**.

-If the payment was applied to invoices, the invoices are specified; otherwise, it just states the payment amount as unapplied.
+If the payment was applied to invoices, the invoices are specified.
+Otherwise, it just states the payment amount as unapplied.

 ## Use cases